any-docs/css/content/how_to/layout_cookbook/column_layouts/index.md

 {{EmbedLiveSample("multi-column-layout-example", "", "350px")}}

-In this example, we used the {{cssxref("column-width")}} property to set a minimum width that the columns need to be before the browser adds an additional column.
-The {{cssxref("columns")}} shorthand property can be used to set the `column-width` and {{cssxref("column-count")}} properties, either of which can define the maximum number of columns allowed.
+In this example, we used the `column-width` property to set a minimum width that the columns need to be before the browser adds an additional column.
+The `columns` shorthand property can be used to set the `column-width` and `column-count` properties, either of which can define the maximum number of columns allowed.

 Use multicol when: